Year of foundation

 Moved into Rheingasse 8 (now the library/mediatheque with Studio A) and Peter-Welter-Platz 2 in 1989; from 1994, the buildings at Filzengraben 18-24 and the studio at Große Witschgasse 11 were added; Filzengraben 8-10 was rented in 1997; the new building complex at Filzengraben 2 was occupied from 2005; Glasmoog with the studios above and behind it at Filzengraben 2a was occupied from 2008.
 KHM is now spread across six building complexes around Filzengraben.

-January 2024: Relocation to Heumarkt 14 as the new central main building, abandonment of Peter-Welter-Platz 2 and the leases in Pipinstraße.
+January 2024: Relocation to Heumarkt 14 as the new central main building, partially abandonment of Peter-Welter-Platz 2 and the leases in Pipinstraße.

 Today the KHM is spread across six building complexes around Filzengraben und Heumarkt 14.